EvrkMs/knife_round/README.md

 [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp/releases)

 ## [Description]
-Knife round after warm-up.
-At the end of the warm-up, the voting of the winning team begins with the commands !switch and !stay
+I'm trying to make a plugin for 5v5 like on Faceit, which includes a knife round after the warm-up.
+At the end of the warm-up, the voting of the winning team begins with the commands !switch and !stay to determine who will start the game on either side of the map.
+This adds an element of strategy and fairness, as teams can choose the most preferable side to start the match.

 ## [Config]